quicwg/base-drafts/draft-ietf-quic-transport.md

 : The connection level flow control parameter contains the initial connection flow control window encoded as an unsigned 32-bit integer.
 The sender of this parameter sets the byte offset for connection level flow control to this value.
-This is equivalent to sending a WINDOW_UPDATE (TODO: section ref) for stream 0 immediately after completing the handshake.
+This is equivalent to sending a WINDOW_UPDATE ({{frame-window-update}}) for stream 0 immediately after completing the handshake.

 MSPC (0x0002):